List of Hidamari Sketch episodes: Overview

-The first season of Hidamari Sketch is produced by Shaft and directed by Akiyuki Shinbo and Ryōki Kamitsubo.
+The first season of Hidamari Sketch was produced by Shaft and directed by Akiyuki Shinbo and Ryōki Kamitsubo.
 Yoshiaki Itou was the character designer, who based the designs on Aoki's original concept, and the screenplay was written by Nahoko Hasegawa.
 Composed by Tomoki Kikuya, the music was produced by Lantis with Toshiki Kameyama as the sound director.
 The series includes 12 episodes aired in Japan between January 12 and March 30, 2007 on the TBS television network.
 Two additional special episodes aired back-to-back on the same network on October 19, 2007.

 A second season titled Hidamari Sketch × 365, directed by Akiyuki Shinbo and produced by Shaft, aired 13 episodes in Japan between July 4 and September 26, 2008 on TBS.
 An original video animation (OVA) episode for 365 was included on the seventh and final DVD compilation volume released on March 25, 2009.
 Two additional special episodes aired on the same network on October 18 and October 25, 2009.
 While character design and music director did not change, Nahoko Hasegawa was joined by Natsue Yoguchi on writing the screenplay for 365.
 A third season titled Hidamari Sketch × Hoshimittsu, directed by Akiyuki Shinbo and Ken'ichi Ishikura and produced by Shaft, aired 12 episodes in Japan between January 8 and March 25, 2010 on TBS.
 Two special episodes for the third season aired on the same network on October 24 and October 31, 2010.
 A two-episode miniseries, Hidamari Sketch x SP, aired on October 29, 2011 and November 5, 2011.
 A fourth anime season, Hidamari Sketch x Honeycomb, aired 12 episodes between October 5 and December 21, 2012.
 An OVA, titled Hidamari Sketch: Sae & Hiro's Graduation Arc (ひだまりスケッチ 沙英・ヒロ 卒業編, Hidamari Suketchi: Sae Hiro Sotsugyō-hen), will be released on Blu-ray Disc and DVD on November 27, 2013.